Chose: Chose in action

-Choses in Action are particularly crucial to the assignment of interests in law, and thus play a crucial role in the operation and coordination of the financial markets.
-Certain rights, such as a claim to rescission of a mortgage is a right of action, but not a chose in action or part of one that can be assigned.
+Choses in action are particularly crucial to the assignment of interests in law, and thus play a crucial role in the operation and coordination of the financial markets.
+Certain rights, such as a claim to rescission of a mortgage, are rights of action, but not choses in action or part of one that can be assigned.
 Because the category is often broadly construed, there have been numerous attempts to expand the category to allow new intangible assets to fall within the chose in action.

-In the U.S., the Supreme Court has held in Mullane v.
+In the United States, the Supreme Court has held in Mullane v.
 Central Hanover Bank & Trust Co. that a property right can vest in a cause of action over property, and later, in Logan v.
 Zimmerman Brush Co., in a discrimination claim.

-Effect of Fusing of Chancery and Common Law
+Effect of fusing of chancery and common law

 The chose can either be legal or equitable.
-Before the Judicature Acts, which fused the courts of Equity and the Common law into one jurisdiction, where the chose could be recovered only by an action at law, as a debt (whether arising from contract or tort), it was termed a legal chose in action; where the chose was recoverable only by a suit in equity, as a legacy or money held upon a trust, it was termed an equitable chose in action.
+Before the Judicature Acts, which fused the courts of equity and common law into one jurisdiction, where the chose could be recovered only by an action at law as a debt (whether arising from contract or tort), it was termed a legal chose in action; where the chose was recoverable only by a suit in equity, as a legacy or money held upon a trust, it was termed an equitable chose in action.
 Before the Judicature Acts, a legal chose in action was not assignable, i.e., the assignee could not sue at law in his own name.
 To this rule there were two exceptions: